timescale/docs/cloud/account-management.md

 monthly usage, past payments you have made, the estimated cost of your next bill, and your current payment method.

+## About Timescale Cloud billing
+Timescale Cloud invoices are issued on the first day of every month, and cover usage of your Timescale Cloud services for the entire calendar month.
+By default, your bill is sent to the email address you registered your account with.
+If you want to set a different billing email address, you can do so on the `Billing` details page, see instructions in this section.

+The billing email you receive at the end of each calendar month includes a PDF copy of your invoice for your own records.
+The PDF includes information on the services you have used through the month, broken down into storage, compute, and VPC hourly consumption.

+You can see previously issued invoices on the `Billing` details page, in the `Past Payments` section.
+If a payment could not be processed, invoices in this section display an error asking you to review the payment method.

+When you open a new Timescale Cloud account, the first thirty days is free for you to use.
+During the trial, a bill is issued on the last day of the calendar month for the value of the services you have used, with a discount applied to bring the invoice total to $0.00.
+If the entirety of your consumption for the month was within the trial, you do not receive an emailed invoice, but the invoice is available to download in the `Past Payments` section.

 ## Add or change payment methods
 If you haven't yet added a payment method, you can add one in this section.
 You can also update to a new credit card here.